 Planning for the future has been a priority for Bellevue since the City incorporated in 1953.
-With the recent and upcoming growth, it is more critical than ever to update the Comprehensive Plan to plan for this growth in a balanced mix of jobs and housing.
-Previous updates to the City's Comprehensive Plan have led to the creation of new mixed-use areas such as BelRed, the transformation of the Downtown neighborhood and the introduction of a multimodal approach to mobility.
+With the recent and upcoming growth, it is more critical than ever to update the Comprehensive Plan to accommodate this growth in a balanced mix of jobs and housing.
+Previous updates to the City's Comprehensive Plan have led to the creation of new mixed-use areas such as BelRed and the transformation of the Downtown neighborhood, and the introduction of a multimodal approach to mobility.
 The last periodic update was adopted in 2015.
-The current update must be adopted by 2024 to ensure Bellevue's continued compliance with the state Growth Management Act (GMA).
+The current update must be adopted by June 2024 to ensure Bellevue's continued compliance with the state Growth Management Act.

-The Comprehensive Plan captures the City's vision for the future of Bellevue, sets policy that directs City actions and decisions and guides capital investments.
+The Comprehensive Plan captures the City's vision for the future of Bellevue, sets policy that directs City actions and decisions, and guides capital investments.
 The plan needs to be revised to reflect Council's updated vision including increasing housing options, maintaining the City's economic innovation, and protecting the environment.
-On March 28, Council ratified the Countywide Planning Policies, which include housing and job targets.
-While the City has zoned capacity to achieve the job target, it will need to increase the capacity for housing in order to provide land use opportunities to support its housing unit target.
+Council provided direction to ratify the Countywide Planning Policies on February 7, 2022, which include housing and job targets.
+While the City has zoned capacity to achieve the job target, it will need to increase the capacity for housing in order to reach its housing unit target.